Reading Toolbox | Teaching dyslexic learners

 Upcoming public workshops on this topic

 Taking that next step in your professional learning and development is easy with Ako Aotearoa.
-Everything we do is evidence-based.
-Everything you’ll learn is practical, high-quality, effective and sustainable.
+Everything is evidence-based, practical, high-quality, effective and sustainable.

 - In-house Learning and Development